zackfertig/rct_progress/README.md

 ## Quick start: Drag & Drop (no Python)

-- Download the `rct-to-openrct` binary for your platform from the Releases page.
+- Download the `rct1-to-openrct2` binary for your platform from the Releases page.
-- Drag and drop your files onto `rct-to-openrct`:
+- Drag and drop your files onto `rct1-to-openrct2`:
 	- Single file: Drop `CSS0.DAT` to generate a `highscores.dat` next to the binary (same folder as the executable/app).
 	- Two files: Drop `CSS0.DAT` and an existing `highscores.dat` together to MERGE.
 If you dropped a highscores.dat, it will be updated in-place; otherwise the merged output is written next to the binary.
 - Tip: Back up your existing highscores.dat before merging.
 - Windows: After drag-and-drop finishes, the console window stays open until you press Enter (so you can read the messages).
-- macOS (.app): Download the zipped droplet `RCT-to-OpenRCT-Droplet-macos-<arch>.zip`, extract `RCT → OpenRCT Droplet.app`, and drag files onto it (Finder or Dock).
+- macOS (.app): Download the zipped droplet `RCT1-to-OpenRCT2-Droplet-macos-<arch>.zip`, extract `RCT1 → OpenRCT2 Droplet.app`, and drag files onto it (Finder or Dock).
 If Gatekeeper warns, right‑click the app → Open.
-Advanced: `xattr -dr com.apple.quarantine "RCT → OpenRCT Droplet.app"`.
+Advanced: `xattr -dr com.apple.quarantine "RCT1 → OpenRCT2 Droplet.app"`.
-- Linux (AppImage): Download `RCT-to-OpenRCT-linux-<arch>.AppImage`, mark executable, and double‑click.
+- Linux (AppImage): Download `RCT1-to-OpenRCT2-linux-<arch>.AppImage`, mark executable, and double‑click.
 Drag files onto the launcher/icon if your desktop supports it.
 First run may offer “Integrate” into your menu.

 ## What’s new in 0.2.2